scottctaylor12/Red-Lambda/README.md

 ```
 aws ssm start-session --target <instance id> --document-name AWS-StartPortForwardingSession --parameters "portNumber"=["80"],"localPortNumber"=["1234"]
 ```
-*Note: This is helpful if your C2 has a web management interface that you need to access locally.*
+*Note: This is helpful if your C2 has a web management interface or teamserver port that must to accessed locally.*

 ## Final Topology
 ![AWS Topology](/red-lambda-aws-topo.png)